 The following is a useful trick for anyone finding themselves in a similar situation.
 It assumes no drive encryption’s used, and that relatively weak passwords were set.
 This post will also demonstrate how easy it is to compromise the average desktop system, and provide a few countermeasures.

 * Ideally the permission of whoever owns the Windows PC.

 There are numerous password cracking programs available, as a quick Google search will reveal.
 Some cost money, many others are script kiddy programs with a malware payload.
-I strongly recommend using one that’s included with a freely-available security Linux distribution such as BackTrack, Blackbuntu or Matriux.
+I strongly recommend using one that’s included with a freely-available security Linux distribution such as BackTrack (replaced with Kali Linux), Blackbuntu or Matriux.
 This should be downloaded from the developer’s site, or another directly linked to it.

 Another Linux live CD is also required here, and this should be a small OS, like PuppyOS, Knoppix or Damn Small Linux, that runs comfortably on a low performance machine.
 Not all PCs will have a DVD drive, the ability to boot from a USB device, or enough memory to run a larger distro.
 We only need this CD for browsing the target machine’s filesystem and get the hash values of the passwords to crack.

 The final ingredient is the explicit permission of whoever owns the machines.
 Accessing PCs and cracking passwords is normally illegal without that, and a gross invasion of privacy.

 When a password is entered in a Windows login screen, its hash value is compared to the relevant entry in a password file.
 If there’s a match, the user is logged in.
 Basically the plan here is to bypass the Windows OS, acquire the password hash for the admin account, and then crack it using a cracking program on a higher-performance machine.